0% deposit mortgages: what are they and how can I get one?

 So, anyone who’s planning to remortgage or move home may be eligible.

-Why you should consider saving a deposit
+Why should you consider saving a deposit?

 Saving for a deposit is difficult, but you can reap many benefits, such as lower mortgage rates and monthly repayments, plus you pay less interest overall and can access more competitive mortgages.